valentin-s1/Canton-Guessing-Game/README.md

 - **Language**: Python
 - **Main Packagees**:
-  - `streamlit`: Builds the interactive web app, allowing users to interact witht he game directly in their browser.
+  - `streamlit`: Builds the interactive web app, allowing users to interact witht he game directly in their browser
-  - `streamlit_autorefresh`: Enables automatic refreshing the page, which is used for updating the countdown timer in real time.
+  - `streamlit_autorefresh`: Enables automatic refreshing the page, which is used for updating the countdown timer in real time
-  - `random`: Built-in Python module used to randomly select cantons and hints, making each game session unique.
+  - `random`: Built-in Python module used to randomly select cantons and hints, making each game session unique
-  - `time`: Tracks countdowns and ensuring the game enforces a time limit.
+  - `time`: Tracks countdowns and ensuring the game enforces a time limit
   - `pandas`: Used to load and filter the data from Excel
-  - `rapidfuzz`: Allows fuzzy mathcing to tolerate small typos in user input.
+  - `rapidfuzz`: Allows fuzzy mathcing to tolerate small typos in user input

 ---